stlachman/Sprint-Challenge--JavaScript/README.md

 Explicit Binding

 Explicit binding occurs when you use the methods call, apply, or bind to reference and set the this keyword explicitly on an object.
-When creating a constructor function which inherits from a parent constructor function for example, the call method can be used to invoke the parent constructor function in the context of the child constructor function.
+When creating a constructor function which inherits from a parent constructor function, the call method can be used to invoke the parent constructor function in the context of the child constructor function.
 It is like running the parent constructor function with the this keyword of the child constructor function.

 New Keyword Binding

 When the new keyword is used to create an object from a constructor function, the this keyword references the particular object returned by the constructor function.

 5. Why do we need super() in an extended class?

-When the super keyword is used in an extended class, it gives us the ability to call and access the functions associated with the parent constructor.
+When the super keyword is used in an extended class, it gives us the ability to call and access the functions and properties associated with the parent constructor.

 ## Project Set up